Myth 2: Muskets replaced bows because musketeers are easy to train

 “The fierie shot, either on horseback, or foote, being not in hands of the skilfull, may do unto themselves more hurt then good: wherefore the same is often to be practised, that men may grow perfect and skilfull therein.”
 Robert Barret, The Theorike and Practike of Moderne Warre, Page 3

 If anything, Barrett understates the danger.
 A small explosion could destroy hands and eyes.
 History is full of examples of larger disasters, with gunpowder explosions injuring dozens on land and sinking entire ships at sea.
-The explorer John Smith was forced to leave Virginia and return to England when a lit match ignited his gunpowder while he was sleeping.
-During a skirmish at the siege of Leith, gunpowder was brought up to resupply the musketeers.
+The explorer John Smith was forced to leave Virginia and return to England when a lit match ignited his gunpowder while he was sleeping, severely burning him.
+During a skirmish at the siege of Leith (1559), gunpowder was brought up to resupply the musketeers.
 A poorly-trained man was still holding his lit match when he reached down to scoop up his powder, and the explosion killed and injured more men than the fighting itself.
 Untrained musketeers were undesirable not only because they would be poor fighters, but because they could carelessly blow up the rest of the army.

-Like most English military men, Barret’s opinion was that the bow and bill were obsolete, but he didn’t think that the bows and bills England already owned should be thrown away.
+Like most English military men, Barret’s opinion was that the bow and bill (a sort of halberd) were obsolete, but he didn’t think that the bows and bills England already owned should be thrown away.
 They could still be used by untrained men:

 Gent: What, would you have them cast away their bowes and billes, having bene charged with the same already?